 Preschool Teacher, (but not Special Education) Salary (United Arab Emirates)

-The average pay for a Preschool Teacher, (but not Special Education) is AED 87,852 per year.
-Most people with this job move on to other positions after 20 years in this field.
-For the first five to ten years in this position, salary increases sharply, but any additional experience does not have a big effect on pay.
+The average pay for a Preschool Teacher, (but not Special Education) is AED 89,458 per year.
+Most people move on to other jobs if they have more than 20 years' experience in this field.

 |Range||AED 0AED 155K|